tauri-apps/plugins-workspace/plugins/upload/README.md

 ![plugin-upload](banner.png)

-Upload files from disk to a remote server over http.
+Upload files from disk to a remote server over HTTP.

 ## Install